krapjost/krapjost/README.md

 ### Who am i
-✨ I'm junior developer.
-My life's goal is make something beautiful.
+I'm self-taught coder.
+My life's goal is make something ✨ astoundingly beautiful. and be a real programmar. and make more.
 ### What i've done
 1. worked as a react/go developer at [namusoft](https://www.namusoft.co.kr) for 10 month.
 ### What i do